karlseguin/the-little-mongodb-book/en/mongodb.markdown

 		.limit(2)
 		.skip(1)

-Using `limit` in conjunction with `sort`, is a good way to avoid running into problems when sorting on non-indexed fields.
+Using `limit` in conjunction with `sort`, can be a way to avoid running into problems when sorting on non-indexed fields.

 ## Count ##
 The shell makes it possible to execute a `count` directly on a collection, such as: